circonus-labs/circonus-one-step-install/example/README.md

       1. Copy the `--key` value, paste into `all.yml` as the value for `cosi_api_token`
       1. Copy the `--app` value, paste into `all.yml` as the value for `cosi_api_app`
    1. Save changes to `all.yml`

+### Initial setup -- Puppet provisioning

+1. Install the software listed under the Environment section above.
+1. Link the Puppet Vagrantfile, `ln -s Vagrantfile.puppet Vagrantfile`.
+1. Set up variables specific to the Circonus account
+   1. Copy `example-config.rb` to `config.rb` and open in an editor.
+   1. Log into Circonus and navigate to the [API Tokens](https://login.circonus.com/user/tokens) page.
+   1. If there are no API tokens, click the **New API Token+** button in upper right corner.
+   1. Click the **(i)** next to the token to use, from the command displayed: ***
+      1. Copy the `--key` value, paste into `config.rb` as the value for `KEY`
+      1. Copy the `--app` value, paste into `config.rb` as the value for `APP`
+   1. Save changes to `config.rb`

 ### Starting